View Current Outages on the Outage Map

 The list below is color-coded for easy reference and shows the block and circuit status in the outage rotation.

 Take a moment to familiarize yourself with the legend.
 Then scroll down to find your block and circuit number in the list.
-Click on the circuit number for detailed information, including a map.
+Click on the circuit number for detailed information.

 Circuits that had rotating outages earlier today but are now restored.